 Overall, the Group has a high level of direct control over its operations which are based in Australia.
-Ninety six percent (96.3%) of the Group's direct suppliers (Tier 1) are based in Australia, with the remaining Tier 1 suppliers residing in either the United States, the United Kingdom or Switzerland.
+Ninety eight percent (98%) of the Group's direct suppliers (Tier 1) are Australian based, which is viewed as a low-risk country for modern slavery.
+The remaining Tier 1 suppliers reside in the United States and Switzerland.
 A very small number of our suppliers have operations or engage subcontractors (Tier 2) in other foreign countries.
 As a result, we assess this geographical risk to be low based on the Global Slavery Index and our analysis of our suppliers' Modern Slavery Statements, where available.